tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 </ul>
 @divend

-<div class="LineHeight100per"> <br></div>
++++

 @div[text-left]

-If all the asset tags are defined at the instantiation of the blockchain it will be compatible with the [Mimblewimble](../../protocols/mimblewimble-1/sources/PITCHME.link.md) protocol.
+If all asset tags are defined at the instantiation of the blockchain it will be compatible with the [Mimblewimble](../../protocols/mimblewimble-1/sources/PITCHME.link.md) protocol.

 <div class="LineHeight100per"> <br></div>

 Poelstra et al. suggests more efficient range proofs, ASPs and use of aggregate range proofs.

+<div class="LineHeight100per"> <br></div>

 The Back-Maxwell range proof scheme used for development of this scheme were based on the Back-Maxwell range proof scheme.
 It is thus an open question if Bulletproofs could fulfill this requirement.

 @divend